 How you choose to outfit your bed is personal preference, but are you well-schooled in distinguishing one layer from the next?
 What is the difference between a duvet and a quilt?
 What is a coverlet?
 Should you choose a bedspread or a blanket cover?
-And what the heck is a bed scarf?
+And what is a bed scarf?
 Scroll down for our informative bed coverings glossary.

 And once you’ve mastered the bed coverings, click over to our pillow formations chart, which provides ten different style schemes.

 The flat sheet is the first covering over the fitted sheet.
 It's the layer that touches the body, providing a hygienic, easy to wash barrier between you and other bed coverings used for warmth and/or decoration.
 Luxury sheets can hang down the side of the mattress though traditionally they are tucked in all the way around for a more polished presentation.

 Made from sheeting, the duvet cover is a decorative and protective covering for an insert—the duvet—that comes in various weights and fillings; the Matouk Down Collection offers a variety of options from down-alternative to goose, duck and Eiderdown.
 The duvet can be used with a flat sheet or on its own.
 When used without intermediary layers a duvet cover reduces the complexity of making a bed.
 In this case, a luxury duvet cover with decorative trim, such as Matouk’s Ansonia, provides a finished look.
 A duvet cover may also be layered over a quilt or blanket, folded at the foot of the bed or pulled all the way up, as an extra layer of warmth.
 A duvet cover hangs down the sides of the bed to cover the box spring; it is never tucked in.